pasqal-io/emulators/README.md

 ### Using `hatch`, `uv` or any pyproject-compatible Python manager

-Edit file `pyproject.toml` to add the line
+To add `emu-mps` to your project, edit your `pyproject.toml` to add the line

 ```toml
   "emu-mps"